overbrowsing/pruner/README.md

 ## Overview

-**pruner.js** is a JavaScript utility that enhances image handling by stitching multiple images into a single canvas.
-It works by dividing large images into smaller tiles and only loading the necessary tiles based on the viewport size.
-This approach not only reduces the total amount of data transferred but also improves performance by ensuring that only visible parts of the image are processed.
-By minimising data transfer and leveraging efficient image management, **pruner.js** accelerates loading times and supports sustainable web design practices.
+**pruner.js** is a JavaScript utility for responsive images through viewport-based rendering.
+It works by splitting large images into smaller tiles and loading only the tiles needed for the current viewport.
+This method reduces the total data transferred and boosts performance by processing only the visible parts of the image.
+By cutting down on data usage and avoiding duplicate images often loaded with the traditional <picture> element.

 ## Install